Ads & Analytics

-We know many campaigns and organizations run online ads to connect with supporters and raise money, so we make it easy to track how well your ads are performing.
+We know many campaigns and organizations run online ads to connect with supporters and raise money, so we make it easy to track the effectiveness of your forms and ad campaigns.
 When you run ads on third-party ad services like Google AdWords, Facebook Ads, and Twitter Ads or track traffic to your contribution forms using Google Analytics, you can set up tracking codes on your ActBlue forms to collect the data you need to evaluate your ads’ success and understand donor behavior.

-Before you set up ad tracking, please note the safest and easiest option for most campaigns and organizations will be to only set up tracking on forms that are specifically made as an endpoint for an ad campaign.
+Before you set up ad tracking, please keep in mind that the safest and easiest option for most campaigns and organizations will be to only set up tracking on forms that are specifically made as an endpoint for an ad campaign.
 This ensures that the forms you use for email fundraising and website traffic load as fast as possible!
+Additionally, please note there are different instructions for setting up Facebook conversion tracking, which can be found at the end of this article.

 - Google AdWords